PcKiLl3r/linux-dev-playbook/README.md

     ```bash
     curl -L https://raw.githubusercontent.com/PcKiLl3r/linux-dev-playbook/master/resources/setup.sh | OS_OVERRIDE=<your_os> bash
     ```
     The `OS_OVERRIDE` environment variable is optional and allows you to force a distribution when autodetection fails.
+Valid values are `arch` (for Arch Linux and derivatives such as Manjaro) and `fedora`.

 ### Running on minimal Fedora
 On a minimal Fedora installation, install the required packages first: